CrystalWatkins/gt-hw-no-sql-workout/README.md

 ## Usage

 This is a no SQL database using mongoose db.
-We are creating a fitness app that allows you to add a workout based on cardio or resistance.
-You then input the fields required for your fitness workout and it will log the workout that you did on the home page.
-From there, you can click the fitness dashboard and you will see the last 7 days of your workout recorded as stats.

 [Link to Github Repo](https://crystalwatkins.github.io/gt-hw-no-sql-workout/.).